jonathanlermitage/manon/README.md

 You can now use the `./do` Linux Bash script:
 ```
 do help         show this help message
-do t            test without code coverage
+do t            test
+do ut           test: run unit tests only, no integration tests
-do tc           test with code coverage
+do tc           test and generate coverage data
 do sc           compute and upload Sonar analysis to SonarCloud
 do tsc          similar to "do tc" then "do sc"
 do sb           scan with SpotBugs then show GUI